Discernment Entry 11 of 25

 Hidden value tradeoffs make decisions harder to evaluate and easier to manipulate.

-Every tradeoff should ask who bears the downside.
-Decision-makers often experience the benefits more clearly than the costs, especially when costs fall on people with less power.
+Every tradeoff should record its downside plainly.
+Decision-makers often experience the benefits more clearly than the costs, especially when costs fall outside their immediate view.
 A manager sees efficiency.
 Workers experience overload.
 A parent sees order.
 A child experiences fear.
 A citizen sees lower taxes.
 A future resident inherits broken infrastructure.
 A company sees growth.
 Customers inherit risk.

 The golden rule asks whether the tradeoff would still seem fair if you were the person paying its cost.